The Recruitment Process in HR

 A job description must include the following:

-Of course, this is just the bare bones.
+Of course, these are just the basics.
 To create a truly great job description, you should make the content emotive and as jargon-free as possible.

 You’ve found a gap in your current team.
 You’ve written a comprehensive job description.
 Now, you need to get the word out and attract the right talent.

 Why not use multiple channels in your search?
 What works for one role may not be the best path for another.
-The recruitment process in human resource management is different to the process for finding construction workers.
+The recruitment process in human resource management is different to the process for finding construction workers, for example.

 And don’t forget to advertise internally too.
 You might find that the person you’re looking for is in the next room over, or a floor below.